-DRA completed work on the updated mineral resource estimate (MRE) block model and geological model for the Lac Knife graphite deposit and the resulting MRE has been integrated with mining, processing, metallurgical, economic, and other relevant factors to define mineral reserves tonnages and grades from the developed block model.
+Work on the updated mineral resource estimate (MRE) block model and geological model for the Lac Knife graphite deposit is nearing completion and the resulting MRE will be integrated with mining, processing, metallurgical, economic, and other relevant factors to define the mineral reserves tonnage and grade from the developed block model.

-DRA continued working on the FSU technical report for the Lac Knife project throughout the quarter.
-On November 22, 2022, DRA reported that sections 1 to 18 and section 20 (Environment Studies, Permitting and Social or Community Impacts) of the technical report were greater than 70% completed, while section 19 (Market Studies and Contracts) was 50% completed.
+DRA has also commenced writing individual sections of the FSU technical report.
+Subsequent to the quarter ended September 30, 2022, on November 22, 2022, DRA reported that sections 1 to 18 and section 20 (Environment Studies, Permitting and Social or Community Impacts) of the technical report were greater than 70% completed, while section 19 (Market Studies and Contracts) was 50% completed.
 Work had not yet started on sections 21 to 29 of the technical report as DRA was waiting for technical data from investigations by other service providers, adjustments were still being considered to certain project processes and parameters, and as previous sections of the report needed to be finalized beforehand.

-On November 18, 2022, the Company received SGS Canada Inc.'s technical report entitled "Investigation into concentrate upgrading on low-grade concentrate from the Lac Knife deposit".
-This study was designed to evaluate the potential of stirred media mill grinding at upgrading samples of -48 mesh (-300 μ m) flake graphite concentrate from SGS' 2013 pilot plant program grading between 61% total carbon (C(t)) to 91% C(t) to greater than 95% C(t).
+Subsequent to the quarter ended September 30, 2022, on November 18, 2022, the Company received SGS Canada Inc.'s technical report entitled "Investigation into concentrate upgrading on low-grade concentrate from the Lac Knife deposit".
+This study was designed to evaluate the potential of stirred media mill grinding at upgrading samples of -48 mesh (-300 μm) flake graphite concentrate from SGS' 2013 pilot plant program grading between 61% total carbon (C(t)) to 91% C(t) to greater than 95% C(t).

-Work on the Lac Knife project environmental and social impact assessment (ESIA) study by IOS remained on hold throughout the quarter pending the completion of the feasibility study update and the availability of additional funding to undertake the following ESIA related investigations starting in 2023: Air dispersion modelling update and dust management plan; Water quality estimates and water treatment concepts study; Climate change and greenhouse gas emissions study; Mine closure and mine site reclamation plan; Sustainable development plan; Tailings dam break study; and noise reduction and vibrations study.
+Work on the Lac Knife project environmental and social impact assessment (ESIA) study by IOS Services Géoscientifiques Inc. (IOS) remained on hold throughout the quarter ended September 30, 2022, pending the completion of the feasibility study update and the availability of additional funding to undertake the following ESIA related investigations starting in 2023: Air dispersion modelling update and dust management plan; Water quality estimates and water treatment concepts study; Climate change and greenhouse gas emissions study; Mine closure and mine site reclamation plan; Sustainable development plan; Tailings dam break study; and noise reduction and vibrations study.